lucdekens/Berlin2022/README.md

 # Berlin2022
-Presentation at the joint PS User Group - VMUG session Berlin
+Presentation at the joint PS User Group - VMUG session Berlin on March 23th 2022.